edimarmanica/ssup/README.md

 - **entity-page discovery**: the task of discovery entity-pages in the websites.

 - **SSUP**: a method we proposed for entity-page discovery.

+# Demo version

+Please send an e-mail to edimar.manica at ibiruba.ifrs.edu.br asking a demo version of SSUP and providing your goal.

+# Datasets

+# References